ericyangyu/ericyangyu.github.io/_pages/about.md

 # Passion Projects
 I work closely with a local San Diego middle school to bring STEM to low-income and historically disadvantaged communities.
+Having grown up in a low-income household with no ties to industry or academia, I found myself overwhelmed coming into college.
+Folks around me were coming in with high school internships, years of coding experience, parent mentors in big tech/positions of power, all of which I didn't have access to.
+However, I am blessed to have found mentors in college that really changed my life.
-Having grown up in a low-income household with no ties to industry or academia, I am blessed to have found mentors in college that inspire me every day.
-They showed me ropes that I didn't know existed, and taught me what kind of person I want to become.
+They showed me ropes that I didn't know existed, took risks on me that I didn't think I deserved, and taught me what kind of person I wanted to become.
-As a result, I wish to do the same for others.
-By giving back to the community, I aim to inspire others like how my mentors inspire me.
+These were the people that helped me grow and convinced me that yes, I belong here.
+Seeing how big an impact my mentors made on my life, I wish to do the same for others, especially those who can relate with my struggles.
+By giving back to the community, I aim to inspire and help others like my mentors did for me.

 I am actively looking for collaborations to further enrich student experiences.
 Reach out to me if you have an idea and we can talk.
 Here are some photos of past events: